Middle Eastern Literary and Cultural Studies (MLitt) 2017 entry

 The University of St Andrews offers a 10% reduction in postgraduate tuition fees for students who have graduated during the last three years and are now starting a postgraduate programme.

 The Arts and Humanities Research Council offers scholarships which cover fees and stipend at RCUK rates for students applying for research degrees in the Arts and Humanities in Scotland.

 Modern Language postgraduates go on to careers in the academic field or in other areas, for example as cultural advisors, translators, or in the public or civil service.

-- university teachers in the UK and Germany
+- university teachers in the UK or other countries

 - professional translator